Sandra Sepúlveda

-Sandra Milena Sepúlveda Lopera (born 3 March 1988) is a Colombian footballer who plays as a goalkeeper for Liga Profesional Femenina club Independiente Medellín and the Colombia women's national team.
+Sandra Milena Sepúlveda Lopera (born 3 March 1988) is a Colombian footballer who plays as a goalkeeper for Llaneros.

 Club career

 Sepúlveda joined her first club, Formas Íntimas, as a 10-year-old.
 She rose to club captain and played in the Copa Libertadores Femenina.
 She accepted a contract offer from the Israeli club Kiryat Gat in November 2015.
 In January 2018 she agreed to sign for Atlético Junior's newly formed women's team, who were entering the Colombian Women's Football League.

 International career

 Sepúlveda played for Colombia at the 2012 and 2016 Olympics.

 She was voted best goalkeeper at the 2014 Women's Copa America.

 She was part of Colombia's team at the 2015 World Cup.

-Football Career and Transfer Statistics

-We are going to show you the list of football clubs and seasons in which Sandra Milena Sepúlveda Lopera has played.
-It includes the total number of appearance (caps), substitution details, goals, yellow and red cards stats.
+On 14 July 2016, she was called up to the Colombia squad for the 2016 Summer Olympics.

+Sepúlveda was called up to the Colombia squad for the 2018 Copa América Femenina.

+On 3 July 2022, she was called up to the Colombia squad for the 2022 Copa América Femenina, which Colombia finished as runners-up.

+On 4 July 2023, she was called up to the Colombia squad for the 2023 FIFA Women's World Cup.

+Sepúlveda was called up to the Colombia squad for the 2024 CONCACAF W Gold Cup.

+On 5 July 2024, she was called up to the Colombia squad for the 2024 Summer Olympics.